mchmarny/dapr-demos/autoscaling-on-queue/README.md

 ## Deployment

-To configure the autoscaling demo we will deploy two deployments: `subscriber` which will be processing messages of the `metric` queue in Kafka, and the `producer` which will be publishing messages onto the Kafka queue using Dapr APIs.
+To configure the autoscaling demo we will deploy two deployments: `subscriber` which will be used to process messages of the `metric` queue in Kafka, and the `producer`, which will be publishing messages.
+To make the `producer` compatible with any one of the Pub/Sub components supported by Dapr we will publish the events onto the Kafka queue using Dapr APIs.

 ### Subscriber

-The `subscriber` doesn't really do anything with the messages, so to resemble real-life processing it allows for explicit processing time setting.
+The `subscriber` service doesn't really do anything with the messages.
+To resemble real-life processing which may take some time to process messages, the `subscriber` allows for explicit processing time setting.
 The default value is `300ms`.
 We will go over how to modify that later.

 To deploy the `subscriber` service, apply the [Kafka Dapr component](deployment/kafka-pubsub.yaml), the [message subscriber service](deployment/subscriber.yaml), and the [subscriber service Keda scaler](subscriber-scaler.yaml):